 When I was a young child I had polio.
 I grew up with a brace on my right foot, I had a limp.
 With all that, and being skinny and awkward, I was laughed at.
 But being stigmatized for having HIV is …

 Everybody always goes, “Why do you walk with a cane?”
 I’ve been known to say, “Oh, I have a slight case of AIDS.”
-I got my test results on April Fools’ Day, one month before my twenty-fifth birthday.
-Back then, …
+I got my test results on April Fools’ Day, one month before my twenty-fifth birthday. …

 I found out that my partner had been layering crack in our pot.
 He would put it in without me knowing it.
 One day I reached into his pocket and I found this little white square.
 And then I started …